OCA/l10n-switzerland/l10n_ch_scan_bvr/README.rst

 ** Features list :**
     * This module Will work with C-channel or other OCR scanner
     * It will help you to create an invoice directly from the BVR Code, at this time it works with BVR and BVR+
+    * A product may be defined in the supplier's form so that it will be used on the generated invoice line

 History
 -------